 Boswell says she made the film to show how relevant Young's approach as a mediator is to today's youth who seek to become agents of social change.
 As she told the Chicago Tribune:

 He said he couldn't tell young people to become another Martin Luther King Jr. or a Malcolm X. They were larger-than-life figures.
 But he could tell young people to become another Whitney Young.
 He had skill sets that can be taught and have everyday applications.
 He was a bridge builder, and we need that now more than ever.

-Boswell’s film has further relevance for the Columbia University School of Social Work, which has its own collection of Whitney Young materials.
-And Dean Jeanette Takamura was a panelist last month on a special screening of the film, held at the Ford Foundation headquarters.
+And, if Boswell’s film speaks to the kind of young people who might become students at CUSSW, it also speaks to the history of the school itself, which houses a collection of Whitney Young materials.
+Appropriately, Dean Jeanette Takamura was a panelist last month on a special screening of the film, held at the Ford Foundation headquarters.

 Connection to the Columbia U. School of Social Work